A definition of Enterprise Change Management (ECM).

 • with different people in different places and roles jointly contributing to success

-• a focus on building the capability and the capacity to meet organizational demand
+• a focus on building the capability and the capacity to meet organisational demand

 • whilst doing all of this effectively and at speed, enterprise-wide

-If the term ‘Change Management’ refers to the skills, processes and tools used to manage the people aspects of major organizational change, then Enterprise Change Management is about ensuring that Change Management is being applied consistently across the organization.
+If the term ‘Change Management’ refers to the skills, processes and tools used to manage the people aspects of major organisational change, then Enterprise Change Management is about ensuring that Change Management is being applied consistently across the organisation.
 And, that individuals:

 • have access to the requisite skills to build their own personal change competency